braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 ## Step 1: Identify a source platform

 Identify an external platform you want to connect to Braze and check that the platform supports webhooks.
-Sometimes, these settings are referred to as "API notifications" or "web service requests".
+These settings are sometimes referred to as "API notifications" or "web service requests."

 The following is an example [Typeform webhook](https://www.typeform.com/help/a/webhooks-360029573471/), which is configurable by logging into their platform: